TheGreat-Mashigo/mfe-devops/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+Visit [Prettier](https://prettier.io/docs/en/install.html) to learn more.
+Format all files with Prettier:
+Run:$ yarn prettier --write .
+Run:$ yarn prettier --check .

+Visit [Husky using yarn 2](https://typicode.github.io/husky/#/?id=yarn-2) to learn more.

+##Install husky
+Run:$ yarn add husky --dev

+##Enable Git hooks
+Run:$ yarn husky install

+##To automatically have Git hooks enabled after install, edit package.json
+// package.json
+{
+"private": true, // ← your package is private, you only need postinstall "scripts": {
+"postinstall": "husky install"
+}
+}

+###By design, husky install must be run in the same directory as .git, but you can change directory during prepare script and pass a subdirectory:
+// package.json
+{
+"scripts": {
+"prepare": "cd .. && husky install front/.husky"
+}
+}
+###In your hooks, you'll also need to change directory:

+##Bypass hooks:
+You can bypass pre-commit and commit-msg hooks using Git -n/--no-verify option: git commit -m "yolo!" --no-verify

+##Disable husky in CI/Docker/Prod

+to prevent husky from installing completely

+npm ci --omit=dev --ignore-scripts

+##Alternatively, disable prepare script with
+npm set-script prepare ""
+npm ci --omit=dev

+##yarn add is-ci

+// package.json
+{
+"scripts": {
+"prepare": "is-ci || husky install"
+}
+}

+##Git-flow
+If using git-flow you need to ensure your git-flow hooks directory is set to use Husky's (.husky by default).

+git config gitflow.path.hooks .husky